pulumi/docs/pulumi-hugo/themes/default/content/blog/creating-and-reusing-cloud-components-using-package-managers/index.md

 Components are a powerful construct in Pulumi, and let you build larger first class resources out of smaller ones.
-There are other benefits, including seeing resource attribution in the CLI tree view, and the richer visualization in the [pulumi.com](http://pulumi.com) console:
+There are other benefits, including seeing resource attribution in the CLI tree view, and the richer visualization in the [Pulumi Console](https://app.pulumi.com):

 ![pulumi app graph](./pulumi-resource-visualization.png)